henvic/henvic.github.io/content/posts/go.md

 ### Caddy
 [Caddy](https://github.com/caddyserver/caddy) is an extensible HTTP server platform written in Go.

-I've been using it fot local software development instead of [nginx](https://www.nginx.com/) to serve static files and to expose multiple HTTP services on the same address using a reverse proxy.
+I've been using it for local software development instead of [nginx](https://www.nginx.com/) to serve static files and to expose multiple HTTP services on the same address using a reverse proxy.

 ### gophernotes
 [gophernotes](https://github.com/gopherdata/gophernotes) is a Go kernel for [Jupyter](https://jupyter.org/) notebooks and [nteract](https://nteract.io/).